regmtait/regmtait.co.uk/_projects/this-ability.md

 This Ability is a steering group from Talent Match Humber that helps young people into employment in the Humber area.
 I designed and built this website to help provide employers with the support and information they need.

 This project came in two parts.
 The first was a very tight deadline to get the ready for launch.
-Phase two was a more considered design, with some great photography.
+Phase two was a more considered design, with some great photography, and a CMS built with ExpressionEngine.

 It was a pleasure working with such lovely clients, and for such a great organisation.